 GeoBurst+[23] detects real-time local events from geo-tagged tweet streams.
 It proposed a pivot seeking algorithm to generate candidate events.
 It also proposed a ranking module to classify routine events and local events by using temporal and spatial burstiness with TF-IDF weight.
 However, as mentioned in Jasmine, Twitter documents have geotagged only 0.7%.
 It was too few to extract location information.

 Eyewitness[24] proposed automatically extracting and summarizing reports of local events from Twitter feeds.
 It presents a local event detection method by using regression analysis on time series of tweets.
 Eyewitness used a summarization algorithm for summarizing the detected event such as SumBasic[25].
 It eliminates retweets and repeats documents like as Jasmine.
 They only used geotagged tweets and did not use text content of tweets for event detection.

+[26] proposed a two-phase streaming event detection algorithm in Twitter by utilizing Storm with Cassandra.
+First, it applies the keyword-based algorithm for filtering, and then, it conducts the clustering-based algorithm for event detection.
+The proposed hybrid method in [26] provides a better balance between accuracy and processing time cost.
+It focuses on real-time event detection and distributed processing by using keyword burstiness.
+Therefore, they cannot provide local events.

+Firefly[27] detects local news for a given geographical area.
+In order to overcome the geographical data sparsity, it utilizes users’ profile information and assumes the location of tweets by examining the profile of social friends.
+In Firefly, the local event detection is very naïve.
+For example, it defines a threshold, which is the ratio of the number of retweets, to capture local events in the clusters.

+[28] proposed a multiscale spatio-temporal real-time event detection approach by exploiting a quad-tree and Poisson variant to dynamically identify events across different spatial scales.
+DeLLe[29], a methodology for automatically Detecting Latest Local Events from geotagged tweets, detects local events and summarizes them by using a machine learning algorithm such as LSTM.
+Similar to the [28], the map is divided into grid cells for grouping events.
+They are difficult to match actual location information since they utilize a quad-tree and grid indexing.
+Moreover, they only used geotagged social posts of SNS such as Twitter and Flickr.

 3. The proposed local event detection scheme